 Registration for the following academic year is held online starting in March for all undergraduate students currently in attendance.
-After March, all registrations are processed through the Academic Advising Office.
 New freshmen students register through Jump Start, while new transfer students register online with assistance from the Academic Advising office.
 Undergraduate students choosing not to register for subsequent semesters must adjust their status accordingly.
 They may either withdraw from the University altogether or move to Stop-Out status.
 Please consult the Academic Status section of this catalog for more details.
 By registering, the student accepts the responsibility to subscribe to all University policies, financial and otherwise.
 Fulfillment of registration requirements is the individual student's responsibility and must be completed in accordance with procedures established by the Registrar's Office.